Two-phase formation of galaxies: the coevolution between galaxies and dark matter halos

 The rich amount of gas and the strong turbulence brought in by the fast accretion imply that the fragmentation starts once the gas becomes self-gravitating and that the formation of dense sub-clouds proceeds rapidly before the gas can dissipate to form a dynamically cold disk.
 A galaxy formed in this phase is thus manifested as a self-gravitating gas cloud (SGC) filled with sub-clouds with random orbits, with star clusters born out of the sub-clouds inheriting their hot dynamics.
-Dynamically cold gaseous and stellar disk can form only after the host halo transits to the slow phase and the gas content is reduced by feedback processes.
-Implemented semi-analytically into subhalo mergers trees, this scenario can reproduce a wide range of observables, and coherently predict the co-evolution among halos, galaxies, supermassive black holes (SMBHs), and globular clusters (GCs) from the seeding era to the present day \citep[see][for details]{moTwophaseModelGalaxy2024,chenTwophaseModelGalaxy2024, chenTwophaseModelGalaxy2025,chenTwophaseModelGalaxy2025a}.
+Dynamically cold gaseous and stellar disk can form after the host halo transits to the slow phase and the gas content is reduced by feedback processes.
+Implemented semi-analytically into subhalo merger trees, this scenario can reproduce a wide range of observables, and coherently predict the co-evolution among halos, galaxies, supermassive black holes (SMBHs), and globular clusters (GCs) from the seeding era to the present day \citep[see][for details]{moTwophaseModelGalaxy2024,chenTwophaseModelGalaxy2024, chenTwophaseModelGalaxy2025,chenTwophaseModelGalaxy2025a}.